Twenty years ago, the fourth and final year of Anime America — a short-lived California anime convention that competed with Anime Expo — kicked off.

 In 1994, Anime Expo relocated to the town Disneyland built just outside of Los Angeles, and Anime America was on its own, albeit with a greatly reduced guest list.
 Though they still managed to snag Go Nagai (Devilman, Mazinger Z) and Akemi Takada (Patlabor, Kimagure Orange Road), which wasn’t too shabby.
 To this day I’ve heard fans discuss the deep-rooted problems among Anime America’s staff, and while I can’t confirm anything (nor do I particularly want to delve into decades-old fan beef), circumstantial evidence and the convention’s declining fortunes certainly support this.

-What stands out while flipping through the convention booklets for 1996 is that the fourth Anime America looked remarkably similar to the smaller local cons that now take place around the country: A guest list comprised mostly of domestic (well, Canadian) voice actors, lots of workshops about how to get into voice acting or cosplay, and, of course, a panel by Viz.
+What stands out while flipping through the convention booklets for 1996 is that the fourth Anime America looked remarkably similar to the smaller local cons that now take place around the country: A guest list comprised mostly of domestic (well, mostly Canadian, oddly enough) voice actors, lots of workshops about how to get into voice acting or cosplay, and, of course, a panel by Viz.

 That change isn’t just obvious in retrospect, because Frederik L. Schodt specifically called it out in his Manga column for the August 17th edition of the Mainichi Daily News, titled “Anime America ’96: A New Generation of Fans.”
 In it, Schodt mentions noticing a “generational shift” among fans who no longer had to go to extremes to access anime and manga.
 He writes that the lack of Japanese guests was balanced out by “better organization and less chaos.”
 Supposedly the workshops and panels started on time, something certain major conventions still struggle with today.
 Even though Anime America wouldn’t survive, Schodt’s point holds remarkably true today: With an ever-growing domestic anime industry, conventions don’t need Japanese guests and can instead attract fans with local talent.